Amirreza-shj/python_project_NAAM/README.md

         return int(volume_max_height) - int(volume_min_height) - int(pump_volume)

 ```
-and in 'main.py' file just we use these modules to find our wanted information from data, and there is a graphic display of results in window as well.
+And in 'main.py' file these modules are just used to find the desired information from data, and there is a graphic display of results in the window as well.
 It is noticeable that the results will be saved in results.txt.